tidychangepoint: a unified framework for analyzing changepoint detection in univariate time series

 MDL()

-Figure 7 shows that the trendshift model fits very well.
+Figure 7 shows that the trendshift model fits the data very well.

 Figure 7: Diagnostic plot for a genetic algorithm with a trendshift model applied to the Bogotá particulate matter data.